raedahgroup/dcrdevdocs/start.md

 By keeping these lockup times long, but not too long, we filter out short term rent seekers which aligns the incentives of the stakeholders with the network. jy-p

+split tx is specific to ticket purchasing. when you buy a ticket, it requires a specific amount of dcr, so ticketbuyer creates txs with one or more outputs of the amount needed to buy a ticket this was done to avoid the complexity of tracking change from ticket purchases since ticket purchases have an expiration and don't get mined with some regularity e.g. issue 10 sstxs close to end of sdiff interval and there's a chance some of them won't get mined

 ## Lottery

 (from reddit on [2019-04-02](https://www.reddit.com/r/decred/comments/b8k2i0/where_can_i_read_about_the_pseudo_random_number/))